Last Updated: August 18th, 2021

 Trustmary stores your personal data primarily within the European Economic Area.
 However, we have service providers in several geographical locations.
 As such, we or our service providers may transfer personal data to, or access it in, jurisdictions outside the European Economic Area or outside of your domicile.

 We will take steps to ensure that your personal data receives an adequate level of protection in the jurisdictions in which it is processed.
-We provide adequate protection for the transfers of personal data to countries outside of the European Economic Area through a series of agreements with our service providers based on the Standard Contractual Clauses or through other appropriate safeguards, such as the Privacy Shield Framework.
+We provide adequate protection for the transfers of personal data to countries outside of the European Economic Area through a series of agreements with our service providers based on the Standard Contractual Clauses or through other appropriate safeguards.

 We may use or disclose aggregated information and/or de-identified information that does not specifically identify any individual without restriction.